 Colfax Cemetery

-The cemetery is overseen the Colfax Cemetery District.
+The cemetery is overseen by the Colfax Cemetery District.
 Mail is received at P.O.
-Box 231, Colfax, CA 95713 (not at the cemetery itself).
+Box 231, Colfax, California 95713 (not at the cemetery itself).

 Cemetery hours are 7:00 a.m. to 3:00 p.m., Monday through Thursday.